There is a plethora of choices when it comes to bathroom floor tile ideas.

 2. SOFTEN CERAMICS WITH PINK

-All shades of pink, from bubblegum to blush are gracing interiors right now.
-However, it’s the subtler, softer shades in matt finishes that are seeing particular uptake in bathrooms as they are the perfect partners to cool white ceramics and shiny brassware.
+All shades of pink, from bubblegum to blush, are gracing interiors right now.
+However, it’s the subtler, softer shades in matte finishes that are seeing particular uptake in bathrooms as they are the perfect partners to gray bathroom tiles, cool white ceramics and shiny brassware.

 Floor tiles that gently lead the way to a large walk-in shower will help to ground all the elements that go to make up a modern space.